parodie/codeAlpha_tasks/README.md

 ---

-## Task 3: Java Application using Gradle
+## Task 3: Automated build for a Java Application using Gradle

     Description: Developed a Java console application automated using Gradle for building, dependency management, and execution.
 The app includes external libraries and is structured for CI/CD readiness.
     Language: Java